filipezabala/voice/README.md

 ```

 ### 4. [ffmpeg](http://ffmpeg.org/)
 ffmpeg is a cross-platform solution to record, convert and stream audio and video.
-The installation may take several minutes.
 ```bash
 sudo apt update
 sudo apt install ffmpeg